eds-book/reproducibility-challenge-2023/challenge/details/judging.md

 ## Criteria
 Judges have two criteria categories to score submissions to ensure that the team' work is of the high quality and meets the standards of reproducible research
-TODO - how to weight to be  fair and consistent?

 ### General
 Here are the general criteria to be used to score submissions: